 (1) Campbell begins the discussion of the rights of magistrates by reflecting on the dangers inherent in sudden and violent innovation of government.
 Good government contains within itself the means for legal and legitimate change.
 It is gradual, but gradual change, unlike sudden change, may be done constitutionally and with a view to the improvement of the whole society.
 In fact, everyone in power has a duty to engage in such reformation, "to exert the power which the constitution gives him, in such a way as will most promote the public welfare, correcting whatever is amiss, and improving whatever is found defective."
 But his primary concern in this question is how innovation is to be dealt with by the governed.

 The general precept that the governed should follow is to obey those who govern.
 He admits that in cases of gross tyranny and oppression there may be exceptions; after all, most general rules admit of reasonable exceptions, so we should not assume that a general precept is exceptionless unless the nature of the case requires it.
 And in this case it is fairly clear that the nature of the case does not require it; there are exceptions every reasonable person would admit.
 We are obliged to obey and submit to government only because doing so is good for society; obedience is a means to common good.
 If government ever deteriorates to such an extent that civil war would be better for society than the continuation of the government, then (and only then, insists Campbell) could rebellion be lawful.
 It would have become an instance of self-defense; and self-defense is as legitimate for societies as for individuals.
 (Campbell, it should be noted -- and as he in good faith openly notes himself -- is going through all this trouble in order to disassociate the claim he is making from the doctrine of passive obedience.
 Passive obedience was a major issue in political philosophy in the eighteenth century.
 Berkeley, for instance, wrote an essay in favor of it; Hume wrote an essay against it.
-Berkeley's essay doesn't seem to be online, but Hume's essay can be read here.)
+Berkeley's essay can be read here and Hume's essay can be read here.)

 So the extent of the precept, that the people should obey their governors, is defined by the end or purpose of government, which is the public welfare.
 Note that the end here is that of the government itself, rather than everything the governors do in governing -- the precept is not that we should obey to the extent the measures put forward by the governors conduce to the good of society, but that we should obey to the extent that the governance of the governors in general tends to the good of society.
 While we shouldn't obey something morally wrong, throwing off obedience entirely merely because the governor errs or sins in governing is unreasonable.
 Most of the bad measures put forward by those who govern are nonetheless lesser evils than the total subversion of government would be.
 Even when the magistrate demands that we do something wrong as a part of the law, we are not always entitled to resist by force.
 When Christians were persecuted by the Roman empire, they did not resist by building armies to attack Rome; they resisted by affirming allegiance to Rome but refusing to obey laws they regarded as immoral.
 Even religion is not usually an adequate grounds for rebellion, although in rare cases it might be.
 Religious toleration, Campbell argues, is a natural right.
 Civil law is limited in authority by the impossible and the immoral; if you command a person to believe something he doesn't you ask the impossible, and if you command them to affirm something they do not believe, you ask the immoral.
 If violations of this right were sufficiently egregious, there would be call for active resistance -- both out of self-defence, and because such actions are detrimental to the good of the whole society, and not just a part, because they are self-subverting.
 The extraordinary circumstances would make the rebellion excusable.
-But it would be an exception to the general rule, which we all must admit as a matter of reason.
+But it would be an exception to the general rule, a rule which we all must admit as a matter of reason.

 Campbell goes on to note that the grounds for rebellion would not only have to be important and public; it would also have to be generally understood to be so.
 A handful don't have the right to drag the whole community into a war just because they think it needful.
 And if there is general and widespread doubt about the advisability of rebellion, safety requires that we stick to the general rule -- which is to submit to government.
 (Campbell further insists in a footnote that the right of the people to resist begins not with imagined wrongs but with real ones.
 The public is not infallible, anymore than sovereigns are.
 The necessity of the war must be real, and discernibly so.)
 He denies that the social contract provides any basis for an alternative conclusion: